 There are two companies that offer this service.
 First, there is Trenitalia and second, Italo treno.
 It is best to book tickets as soon as possible since you will generally get a better price and a guaranteed seat.

-By booking in advance, you will have a seat and likely a better price, however, you are locked into that time, so it makes you itinerary a little less flexible (unless you get a refundable ticket).
+By booking in advance, you will have a seat and likely a better price, however, you are locked into that time, so it makes your itinerary a little less flexible (unless you get a refundable ticket).

 Trenitalia is the national train running through Italy.
 They have more connections, trains running, and usually are a little more expensive.
 When booking your train, you will need to know the Italian names of the train stations.

-For our trip, we went to Roma Termini (Rome’s main train Station) and Napoli Centrale (Naples main train station).
+For our trip, we went to Roma Termini (Rome’s main train station) and Napoli Centrale (Naples main train station).
 You will know it’s a fast train if it starts with an “F” such as Frecciarossa.
-You can also get a good idea if its a fast train by travel time.
+You can also get a good idea if it’s a fast train by travel time.
 Trenitalia Tickets here.